BrowserStackCE/pytest-appium-browserstack/README.md

 - Replace `bs://<app-id>` wkth the URL obtained from app upload step

-- Set the deviceName and platformVersion
+- Set the deviceName and platformVersion.
+You can refer our [Capability Generator](https://www.browserstack.com/app-automate/capabilities)

 - Ensure that `local` capability is set to `true`.
 The `conftest.py` contains the code snippet that automatically establishes Local Testing connection to BrowserStack servers using Python binding for BrowserStack Local.

-- If you have uploaded your own app update the test case.
-The test cases for Local Tests are present [here](tests/local_tests/local_sample.py)

 - Run the below command:
     ```